The Good: Tastes delicious, Smooth, Nothing truly bad in it.

 As for cleanup, I applaud those who actually throw the wrappers away in socially appropriate places, as opposed to litter.
 Outside that, there is no real cleanup needed, unless one is eating them in a hot environment.
 In that case, it is likely one would need to wash their hands.
 If these chocolate squares melt into most fabrics, they will stain.
 Getting them to melt, though, is quite a task.

-For other candy reviews, please check out my reviews of:
+For other candy, please check out my reviews of:

 Russell Stover Private Reserve 70% Cacao Assortment

-For other food reviews, please check out my index page for an organized listing!
+For other food and drink reviews, please visit my index page by clicking here!

 © 2010 W.L.
 Swarts.
 May not be reprinted without permission.